Education Finance

 Kevin J McCarthy

 Recent stories regarding next Tuesday's school override and bond elections have included claims from a school-district campaign consultant that recent homeowner property taxes increased because "business taxes went down while homeowner taxes went up."
 This misdirection merits a response.
-In recent years, the Legislature did indeed enact changes to business property-tax calculations.
-However, the impact of those changes on homeowners was addressed in a number of ways.

 East Valley Tribune